Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Improvements for Browse preview, Html, Item metadata, Item showcase, List of sites, Page title, Table of contents

-Allow to use a specific partial for some blocks, so it’s possible to display these blocks differently in the same page or on different pages.
+Allow to use a specific template for some blocks, so it’s possible to display these blocks differently in the same page or on different pages.
 An heading is added too.
 For the table of contents, the possibility to display the table from the root is added too.

 **Warning**

-When a block allows to select a partial, the filename must start with the same string than the original partial, for example "table-of-contents-pages.phtml".
+When a block allows to select a template, the filename must start with the same string than the original template, for example "table-of-contents-pages.phtml" for the block `TableOfContents`.

 Furthermore, it should exists in a module or in the current theme.
-Thereby, when the module or the theme that have this partial are replaced, you have to check the pages that use it.
+Thereby, when the module or the theme that have this template are replaced, you have to check the pages that use it.

 TODO
 ----

-- Merge some similar blocks into a main block.
+- Merge some similar blocks into a main block (with automatic upgrade).

 Warning